 This local documentary by LTV & The Michael Collins Centre traces the life of Michael Collins, from his birth near Clonakilty in 1890, through his school days at Lisavaird and Clonakilty national schools.
 It follows his time working in London, his role in the 1916 rebellion and Collins coming to the fore as one of the most important Irish leader of The War of Independence.
 Events in Dublin and West Cork during that war are highlighted as is the division over the treaty.
 The Civil War and “The Big Fella’s” death in Beal na Blath in 1922 are explored.
 The film uses dramatic sketches and interviews with relatives of the people involved to tell the story of this extraordinary period of Irish history.
-We have a look at the Michael Collins monuments around the country, including the unveiling of the … continue reading the full article “Cinema: “Mick””
+We have a look at the Michael Collins monuments around the country, including the unveiling of the [read more …] “Cinema: “Mick””

 Steven O’Riordan has published his 2009 documentary “The Forgotten Maggies” online: “Directed and Produced by Steven O’Riordan with Ger Boland co-producing, The forgotten Maggies focuses on the human rights aspect surrounding the Magdalene Laundries, including testimonies from women and an exploration of the High Park exhumation where 155 Magdalene women were exhumed in 1993” … [see more]